Transforming your journey at Gatwick Airport

 While there is some variation during the day as an example of the standard repeating pattern (12:00-13:00):

-- Weekdays – Sixteen trains per hour in each direction between Gatwick Airport and London, two fewer than today.
-This is formed of eight Thameslink services, six Southern services and two Gatwick Express services
+- Weekdays and Saturdays – Sixteen trains per hour in each direction between Gatwick Airport and London.
+This is formed of eight Thameslink services, and eight Southern services

-- Sundays - Thirteen trains per hour in each direction between Gatwick Airport and London, two fewer than today.
-This is formed of six Thameslink services, five Southern services and two Gatwick Express services
+- Sundays - Eleven trains per hour in each direction between Gatwick Airport and London.
+This is formed of six Thameslink services, and five Southern services

 Q. What does this mean for services between Brighton and London?

-- Weekdays – Six trains per hour in each direction between Brighton and London, two fewer than today.
-This is formed of four Thameslink services and two Gatwick Express services with the latter operating as twelve carriage instead of eight carriage trains
+- Weekdays and Saturdays – Six trains per hour in each direction between Brighton and London.
+This is formed of four Thameslink services and two Southern services with the latter operating as twelve carriage instead of eight carriage trains

-- Sundays – Five trains per hour in each direction between Brighton and London, one more than today.
+- Sundays – Five trains per hour in each direction between Brighton and London.
 This is formed of three Thameslink services and two Southern services.

 Find out more